vedaldi/practical-cnn-reg/doc/instructions.md

 ## Links and further work

 * The code for this practical is written using the software package [MatConvNet](http://www.vlfeat.org/matconvnet).
-This is a software library written in MATLAB, C++, and CUDA and is freely available as source code and binary.
+This is a software library written in MATLAB, C++, and CUDA and its source code is freely available.

 * MatConvNet can train complex computer vision models, such as VGG VD and Inception.
 Several of these models, including a few cool demos, are available for download.